bechnokid/11ty-neocities/src/content/shrines/gilgamesh.md

 ----

 {% figure imgPath + 'the-legend.png', { cls: 'figure-center', alt: "Gilgamesh as he appears in Final Fantasy V" } %}
+The man.
+The myth.
 The legend.
 {% endfigure %}

 ## Intro

 Gilgamesh is a character who originated in Final Fantasy V and worked as the captain of the guard to Exdeath, the main antagonist of the game.
 He is a recurring boss but later becomes an ally to the Dawn Warriors after being banished to the Interdimensional Rift.

 Even after his supposed sacrifice and death, Gilgamesh continues to make several appearances in many games since FFV's release in 1992, traveling through the Rift, collecting weapons, battling worthy opponents, and trying to find a way back home.
-Unlike legacy characters such as Cid, it is implied that most of Gilgamesh's appearance are indeed the same character from FFV.
+Unlike legacy characters such as Cid, it is implied that almost every Gilgamesh encountered in different games are indeed the same character from FFV.
 However, I personally find this claim to be rather debatable, which I will discuss later on.

 A common running gag in most of his appearances often involve him trying to find a strong weapon (often called "Excalibur") but later finding a much weaker replica ("Excalipoor") instead.
 As a result, it's common to find him wielding both swords and sometimes dealing only one point of damage to party members (as a boss) or the enemy (as a summon).